Chart Color Schemes

 Condell Park hosts a young demographic, positioning it in the bottom quartile nationwide

 Condell Park's median age is 34 years, which is lower than Greater Sydney's average of 37 years and Australia's average of 38 years.
 Compared to Greater Sydney, Condell Park has a higher proportion of residents aged 5-14 (14.9%) but fewer residents aged 25-34 (12.7%).
-Between the 2021 Census and the present, the population share of those aged 15-24 has increased from 14.7% to 15.6%, while the share of those aged 5-14 has decreased from 16.2% to 14.9%.
-By 2041, Condell Park's population is projected to change significantly.
-The 75-84 age group is expected to grow by 58%, adding 432 residents and reaching a total of 1,174.
-Residents aged 65 and above will drive 82% of the population growth, indicating a trend towards demographic aging.
-Conversely, populations in the 25-34 and 15-24 age groups are projected to decline.
+Between the 2021 Census and the present day, the population aged 15-24 has increased from 14.7% to 15.6%, while the proportion of those aged 5-14 has decreased from 16.2% to 14.9%.
+By 2041, Condell Park's population is projected to see significant demographic changes.
+The cohort aged 75-84 is expected to grow by 55%, adding 418 residents to reach a total of 1,175.
+Residents aged 65 and above will drive 82% of the population growth, reflecting the trend of demographic aging.
+Conversely, population declines are projected for the cohorts aged 25-34 and 15-24.